bmusical/bmusical/README.md

 - 👯 I’m looking to collaborate on ...
 - Need UX and CSS help, but interested in collaborating with others on the Blazor edge of Net Core in oarticular.
 Being a longtime developer, I have more ideas than I can code.
 - 🤔 I’m looking for help with ...
-- CSS, Authentication, Multi-tenant, other projects.
+- CSS, Authentication, Multi-tenant, Developing Open Source apps
 - 💬 Ask me about ...
 - Replacing Access Database systems with web sites.
 - 📫 How to reach me: ...